NonceGeek/tai-shang-micro-ai-saas/deno/apidoc.md

 {
   "coupon": "0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb",
   "privateKey": "0x1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef",
-  "remainTimes": 10,
-  "createdAt": "2024-01-01T12:34:56Z"
+  "createdAt": "2024-01-01T12:34:56Z",
+  "price": "100",
+  "price_unit": "USDT",
+  "issuer": "agent_uuid_123"
 }
 ```

 **Important Notes:**
 - The `coupon` field (Ethereum address) is what users will use when creating tasks
-- The `privateKey` should be stored securely by the admin - it's needed to prove ownership
+- The `privateKey` should be stored securely - it's needed for review and voting
-- Each coupon has a unique Ethereum address generated using standard Ethereum key derivation
-- The `remain_times` decrements each time the coupon is used successfully
-- Coupons cannot be regenerated - store the private key securely!
+- When a task is created with this coupon, the `issuer` becomes the designated solver
+- Each coupon can only be used once (`if_used` flag prevents reuse)

 ### POST `/v2/submit_solution`